valesbc/blog/_posts/2015-2-19-casanatura.md

 * Made in USA

-This product is for all you animal lovers, and for people who pretty much likes planet earth and would like to make it less contaminated and gross.
-Also pretty much for anyone that likes to clean anything and everything like crazy only needs this one bottle to calm their OCD.
+This product is for all you animal lovers, and for people who likes planet earth and would like to make it less contaminated and gross and at the same time keeping everything clean and non toxic.
 As well as for people with a sensitive nose or with allergies.

 We tested this product on a shoe, a board and a MacBook.
 It clean them pretty nice, no smell at all, or damage to either one of those